DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 It could be also useful in security, as Cloudflare offers 5 firewall rules in the free tier.
-Which means one can geoblock any traffic that is not from your own country.</br>
+Which means one can geoblock any traffic that is not from your own country.<br>
-But I assume Caddy's default HTTP challenge would be also blocked, so no certification renewal.</br>
+But I assume Caddy's default HTTP challenge would be also blocked, so no certification renewal.<br>
 But with DNS challenge the communication is entirely between Let's Encrypt and Cloudflare servers.